heterodb/pg-strom/docker/README.md

 * Dell Precision 3240 Compact
 * 3.3 GHz Intel Xeon W 6-Core (10th Gen)
 * NVIDIA Quadro RTX 3000 (6GB GDDR6)
-* 64 GB of 2666 MHz DDR4 RAM
+* 64 GB of DDR4 RAM
-* Windows 11
+* Rocky Linux 9.0 (RHEL9 Compatible)
-* Windows NVIDIA Driver 517.37
+* Linux NVIDIA Driver 520.61.05
-* Windows Subsystem for Linux 2 (WSL 2) with 31Gi of Memory and 8Gi of Swap (Run `free -mh` in Linux)
-* Ubuntu 20.04.5 LTS running in WSL 2
-* Windows Docker v20.10.17 (WSL 2 Backend)
+* Linux Docker 20.10.21

-### WSL2 Docker Support with CUDA GPU Acceleration

-The NVIDIA driver supports the virtualization of the GPU with CUDA support under WSL 2, and it works automatically.
-You can read more on this capability [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).
-Docker for WSL 2 also support GPU virtualization to the Containers, and you can read more [here](https://www.docker.com/blog/wsl-2-gpu-support-for-docker-desktop-on-nvidia-gpus/).
-These integrations make it really easy to get up and running with CUDA support in containers!
+**Note:** Running in Windows with WSL2 Linux is NOT possible, as the Windows NVIDIA driver is lacking the necessary CUDA APIs for PG-Strom, therefore resulting in an error.

 ## Build the PostGIS + PG-Strom Docker Image

 ```
 cd docker/pg13
-docker build -t pgstrom-postgis33-pg13-cuda11.7.0-rockylinux8 -f Dockerfile.pgstrom-postgis33-pg13-cuda11.7.0-rockylinux8 .
+docker build -t pgstrom-postgis33 -f Dockerfile.pgstrom-postgis33 .
 ```

-The generated Docker image will be 2.23GB in size.
+The generated Docker image will be 2.63GB in size.
+This is a large image, but many dependences are required to run PostGIS and PG-Strom.

 ```
-docker images | grep pgstrom-postgis33-pg13-cuda11.7.0-rockylinux8
+docker images | grep pgstrom-postgis33
-pgstrom-postgis33-pg13-cuda11.7.0-rockylinux8   latest    c7f30399ebe4   25 minutes ago   2.23GB
+pgstrom-postgis33                    latest                    96a26ca3d494   4 minutes ago    2.63GB
 ```

 ## Run the PostGIS + PG-Strom Docker Container